benkeen/thepixelator.com/README.md

 ## Versions

 ### 1.0.0
 The version currently running on the public site.
-This version is tagged (click on "tags"!).
+This version is tagged (click on "tags"!)

 ### 1.1.0 (trunk)
 A few more experiments I'm trying out.
 I was originally hoping to add in a "animate" option that would slowly change the sliders